JByfordRew/CleanArchitecture/README.md

 This fork is an honest attempt to see if CUPID properties can be applied to a popular example of one application solution domain and is not intended to debunk any coding practices and is intended as a learning exercise.
 In this case an ASP.NET Core MVC, DDD, Clean Architecture and SOLID implementation.
 I could have picked any number of repositories to work on but chose this due to its popularity and contemporary style.

-For more informatiojn on CUPID see https://dannorth.net/2021/03/16/cupid-the-back-story/
+For more information on CUPID see https://dannorth.net/2021/03/16/cupid-the-back-story/

 **WARNING**: Do not use this repo as a starting point for your own use.
 This is a proof of concept only.